hyue0768/hyue0768.github.io/_pages/about.md

 # 📜 Services
 - Reviewer for WWW 2025
 - Student Volunteer for VLDB 2024
-- Teaching Assistant of HKUST(GZ) DSAA 5020
+- Teaching Assistant of HKUST(GZ) DSAA 5020 Foundation of Data Science